alibaba/opentelemetry-go-auto-instrumentation/README.md

 at [GitHub Issues](https://github.com/alibaba/opentelemetry-go-auto-instrumentation/issues)
 to help us enhance this project.

-Lastly, we've provided some examples in [example](/example/) direcory, you can try the project through those examples.
+You can also explore provided examples in the [example](./example/) directory to get hands-on experience.

-# Supported libraries
+# Supported Libraries

 | Plugin Name  | Repository Url                             | Min Supported Version | Max Supported Version |
 |--------------|--------------------------------------------|-----------------------|-----------------------|